garrett361/transformers_notes/main.typ

 where $G_( s e )(z_( s d ), ... ) in RR^( S times N_"ex" )$ is a gating (i.e.,
 weighting) function and $E _( e s d )  ( z _( s d )  ) in RR ^( N _"ex" times S times D )$ is the
 usual MLP operation performed by the $e$-th expert.
-Many of the entries $G_(e s)$ are zero in practice, and only the computations $E_(e s d) (z_(s d))$ corresponding to non-trivial gating values are performed, of course.
+Many of the entries $G_(e s)$ are zero in practice (i.e. it's sparse), and only the computations $E_(e s d) (z_(s d))$ corresponding to non-trivial gating values are performed, of course.
 Different MoE variants are essentially differentiated by the specific form of their weighting function.

 == Routing
 <routing>